LiuYuancheng/ChatGPT_on_CTF/README.md

 ###  Jailbreak Prompt Bypass

-The Chart GPT's policy guidelines will stop GPT give the solution to attack a website, or scan the vulnerability of a system directly.
+The Chat GPT's policy guidelines will stop GPT give the solution to attack a website, or scan the vulnerability of a system directly.
 Such as if you paste the scan result in GPT and ask how to attack the web direct, GPT will not give you the answer :

 ![](doc/img/rm/q2_4.png)

-This section will show the cases to use different Jailbreak Prompt to by pass different chartGPT's policy guidelines.
+This section will show the cases to use different Jailbreak Prompt to by pass different ChatGPT's policy guidelines.

 [ Click this link to for the detail information ](doc/jailbreak.md)